Shindigs | Contact | Gear | Places We Go

 Also check out our Links, our Leader Resources, and our Job Guide

 If we do not respond to your email quickly enough, send a bunch more.
-Typically there is an OTL staff member working at the OEC during operating hours (Monday through Thursday 7 pm - 10 pm).
+There will be an OTL staff member working at the OEC during thes hours (Tuesday 4pm-10pm, Wednesday 4pm-7pm, Thursday 7pm-10pm).

 Gear We Lend

 To check out gear, go to the OEC (5C, absolutely free), POA (Pitzer), or Delta H (Harvey Mudd).

 On the Loose sends trips all over Southern California and the Southwestern States from Anza-Borrego to Zion.
 OTL maintains an extensive guide that describes many of our favorite destinations.

 We do many things.
 OTL’ers enjoy all types and intensities of outdoor activities including rock climbing, day hiking, car camping, sea kayaking, surfing, beaching, backpacking, biking, skiing, snowboarding, snowshoeing, backcountry sledding, and bear wrestling.
 If you have an inkling of interest in the outdoors, we can keep you busy.
 Students have been known to quit their varsity sports for OTL.

 OTL Leaders are in charge of OTL trips.
 They pick where to go, what to do, and they get the gear and funding they need to make it happen.

 It's straightforward to become a leader.